akseidel/pywordletool/README.md

 * The **Both** method sums the **Occurrence** and the **Position** methods.
 The method first biases the word rank according to by letter occurrence ranking.
 Then it up promotes the rank according to letter position rank.
 * These ranking method are essentially of different scales.
 Each should not be compared to each other for any particular word.
 * Word rank represents relative occurrence probability; however, any word matching the filter could be the Wordle word regardless of its rank.

+### Genetic Ranking

+* Genetic Rank is a measure of how related via its letters a word is to other words amongst a word group.
+Each word in a group is assigned a 1x26 vector of 0 or 1 entries that flags whether a letter occurs in that word.
+Those vectors from the word group are summed to result in a 1x26 vector that is counting the letter flags in the word group.
+A word's genetic rank is calculated as the sum product of a word's flag vector and the word group's summing flag vector.
+The word's rank is then increased by each time a letter in that word occurs more than once.
+* Using the highest genetic ranking word minimizes the worst possible Wordel outcome.
+In s simple example consider a word group of three words.
+The worst possible outcome is three guesses.
+If there is one or two highest genetic ranking words in this group, then picking one of those words first reduces the worst possible outcome to two guesses.

 ### Wordle Play Strategies